QasimK/qasimk.github.io/collections/_drafts/_screeps-lxc.md

 (NOTE: I was forced to do a PC restart before I was able to run lxc-net.service)

-7. Grant the container access to its rootfs (you may want to be wary)
+7. Grant the container access to its rootfs

+    sudo setfacl -m "u:100000:x" . .local .local/share

+Check with `getfacl`.

+An alternative that I do **not** recommend is:

     chmod o+rx ~/
     chmod o+rx ~/.local
     chmod o+rx ~/.local/share

-7. ALTERNATIVE: sudo setfacl -m "u:100000:x" . .local .local/share

-Check with getfacl. `Also ls -l` will add a `+` to any entries with an ACL.

 8. Reboot.
 Seriously.

 9. Test that it works

-    lxc-create -n testcontainer -t download -- --dist archlinux --release current --arch amd64 lxc-attach testcontainer
+    lxc-create -n testcontainer -t download -- --dist archlinux --release current --arch amd64 lxc-attach --clear-env testcontainer
     lxc-destroy testcontainer

-Notes:
+(Ubuntu: lxc-create -n pcgamingdb -t download -- --dist ubuntu --release bionic  --arch amd64)

+## Usage Notes

 * If you only want the container to have access to the the bridge, then put it into `~/.local/share/lxc/<CONTAINER>/config` and remove it from the default.